Ebazhanov/linkedin-skill-assessments-quizzes/t-sql/t-sql-quiz.md

 SELECT MIN(Grade)
 FROM Students
 ```

+**Explanation:** `Column "Students.Grade" is invalid in the ORDER BY clause because it is not contained in either an aggregate function or the GROUP BY clause.`

 #### Q33.
 Given a table with the following structure, which query will not return the lowest grade earned by any student?